 Q. What are the benefits of houseplants?
 Why are succulents so popular?

-Houseplants are a great way to beautify rooms and bring the outdoors indoors.
-Some houseplants can also purify the air in your home and help increase ambient humidity.
+There are many benefits to having houseplants.
+They beautify rooms and bring the outdoors indoors.
+Some houseplants can also help purify the air in your home and help increase ambient humidity.
 There’s also evidence that plants can improve your overall well-being and mental health by reducing stress and anxiety.

 Succulents are easy to care for and an excellent choice for neglectful gardeners who still wish to enjoy the benefits of having houseplants around.
 Many succulents also produce “babies” and are simple to propagate, so a single plant will eventually lead to more down the road.
 You don’t need to cater to unique needs like those of some tropical houseplants.
 Most succulents will also survive in small pots as long as they have good drainage.
 And, of course, they look very cool.

 Bob Vila has been America’s Handyman since 1979.
 As the host of beloved and groundbreaking TV series including “This Old House” and “Bob Vila’s Home Again,” he popularized and became synonymous with “do-it-yourself” home improvement.